petersonR/sparseR/cran-comments.md

 ## Release sumary

-This is a third resubmission of an initial release.
+This is a resubmission of an initial release.

 In this version, I have done the following in response to CRAN feedback: